Site icon Le Monde The Poetic Travels

 Location perspective, Innsbruck.
 On the right red wall is of Kongress.
 Next to that is the Imperial Palace Hofburg.
 The spire straight ahead is of Hofkirche or Court Church.
 The Imperial Garden is on the left side.

 Next to Hofburg palace is the Court Church or Hofkirche which also serves as an elaborate cenotaph for Maximilian I with a hall full of larger than life statues of 28 popular kings and queens of till that time including King Arthur!
 This was planned by Maximilian himself when he was alive but constructed by his grandson.
-After the walking tour of Innsbruck, we went in and spent more than an hour inside.
+After the walking tour in Innsbruck, we went in and spent more than an hour inside.
 It is also home to Tyrolean Folk Arts Museum.

 Just opposite the Hofburg is the Imperial garden or the Hofgarten spread over 10 hectares.
 There are fountains, stunning landscape, a sunbathing section and children’s section too.
 The credit for this garden goes to none other than Empress Maria Theresa.
 It is said that the garden was originally built as a playground for her children!
 Yes sir, you are in her kingdom now.
 And we will hear more of her.